Digital Forensics: An Introduction (Part 2)

 E-Discovery

 E-Discovery stands for Electronic Discovery.
-It can be defined as the process involved in collecting, preparing, reviewing, interpreting, and presenting the electronic documents from hard disks and other forms of storage devices in civil litigations.
+We define it as the process of collecting, preparing, reviewing, interpreting, and presenting electronic documents from hard disks and other forms of storage devices in civil litigations.
 The following are the key points to remember in E-discovery.

 Digital Forensics